 Every state has unique dog bite laws and statutes.
 In Missouri, the legal doctrines of negligence, negligence per se, intentional tort or scienter can affect dog attack claims.
 The most common doctrine involved in dog bite injury claims is Missouri’s strict liability statute.
 Missouri Revised Statutes Section 273.036 states that the owner of a dog that bites a person will be strictly liable for damages the victims suffers as a result – regardless of the owner’s knowledge of any prior viciousness.

 In simpler terms, a dog’s owner will have to pay for a bite victim’s damages, even if the owner wasn’t negligent in keeping or controlling the pet.
 A dog attack victim does not have to prove that the owner knew or reasonably should have known of the dog’s propensity for viciousness.
-It is enough to show that the dog bit the victim, the victim was on public property or lawfully on private property, and the victim did not provoke the dog.
+It is enough to show that the dog bite the victim was on public property or lawfully on private property and the victim did not provoke the dog.

 Winning a dog bite claim can result in payment for your damages as well as a fine of up to $1,000 against the pet owner.
 It’s important to protect yourself with an experienced dog bite injury lawyer in St. Louis for your best chances of success.
 Dog bite claims can be very complex and involve large insurance companies and corporations.

 A lawyer can help you prove the dog or property owner’s liability through a thorough investigation of the incident, gathering any available evidence and speaking to eyewitnesses.
 The legal team at Goldblatt + Singer has all the resources and experience required to handle even the most complex dog bite claim.
 No matter the circumstances of your recent attack and injuries, contact us for a free case review.
 We can help you explore your rights and potentially seek recovery from the dog’s owner in St. Louis.
 Call us at (314) 888-1000 today.